MASLAB/kitbot-how-to/README.md

 To power these devices LiPo batteries will be provided.
 > [!CAUTION]
-> LiPo are **DANGEROUS**.
+> LiPo batteries are **DANGEROUS**.
 Please review LiPo safety notes and attend LiPo lecture before using the kitbot with a battery.

+## Softwares
+The Raspberry Pi 5 is already set up with Ubuntu 24.04 and ROS 2.
+Communication with the Pi will be through the Pi's Ethernet connector or through the wireless network.

 # Hardware Setup
 > [!NOTE]